 - Turn batter out into prepared pan, smoothing the top lightly with a spatula.
 Bake for 25 to 29 minutes, or until top has just set, isn’t jiggly in the center, and a toothpick inserted in the center comes out clean or with a few fudgy moist crumbs, but no batter.
 I baked mine for 26 minutes.

-- For the Ganache – Add chocolate chips to a medium, microwave-safe bowl and heat on high power for 1 minute to soften chips.
+- Add chocolate chips to a medium, microwave-safe bowl and heat on high power for 1 minute to soften chips.
 They won’t be melted, this is okay.
 Don’t stir; set bowl aside.

 - Heat cream in a glass measuring cup or microwave-safe bowl until it begins to bubble and show signs of just beginning to boiling, about 1 minute on high power.